gotimo2/LiteCut/README.md

 ![LiteCut icon](./repo_resources/LiteCut.png)

 # LiteCut
+A tool to compress .MP4 files down to a size of your choice quickly, while giving you the options to merge audio tracks and specify which part you actually want.

 ## You need ffmpeg to use LiteCut.
 It will try to install it for you on launch, but if that doesn't work you'll have to folow [This guide](https://phoenixnap.com/kb/ffmpeg-windows).